26 tech gifts everyone on your list will love | CNN Underscored

 Whether the person on your list is re-entering the office or getting ready for another year of working from home, they can almost certainly use a good mouse.
 Razer’s Pro Click Mini is one of the best wireless models we’ve tested, with a compact, comfortable and truly silent design that won’t disturb your roommates or colleagues when you’re rapidly clicking away.

-The Homall Gaming Chair isn’t just a great gaming chair for the price — it’s also an excellent purchase for anyone who simply needs a high quality seat for their home office.
-We’ve personally used this model for close to 3 years, and it’s kept us comfy throughout long workdays at home and marathon gaming sessions alike.
+The Homall Gaming Chair isn’t just a great gaming chair for the price — it’s also an excellent purchase for anyone who simply needs a high-quality seat for their home office.
+We’ve personally used this model for close to three years, and it’s kept us comfy throughout long workdays at home and marathon gaming sessions alike.

-HomePod Mini is our runner-up best smart speaker and the perfect gift for any Apple user.
-It comes in fun new colors — yellow, orange and blue — which can pop in your space and offers incredible sound in a super small build.
-Seriously, the HomePod Mini is about the size of an Apple.
+Apple’s HomePod Mini is our runner-up best smart speaker and the perfect gift for any Apple user.
+It comes in fun new colors — yellow, orange and blue — that can pop in your space and offers incredible sound in a super-small build.
+Seriously, the HomePod Mini is about the size of an apple.
 You get instant access to Siri, easy smart home control and an easy way to play music.

 Charging your iPhone, earbuds and Apple Watch can be a real pain — especially when you consider all the cables.
-So why not give the gift of removing clutter with the CaseMate Power Pad 3-in-1 wireless charger.
+Give the gift of removing clutter with the CaseMate Power Pad 3-in-1 wireless charger.
 It can charge your phone, earbuds and watch along with a USB-A port on the back that can be used to charge anything else.

-This Aura Carver Picture Frames gives this classic piece a smart 2021 upgrade since it’s a smart digital picture frame.
-At 10.1-inches and connectivity you can have it cycle through photos of family with ease.
-It also made Oprah’s Favorite Thing list for the year.
+The Aura Carver Picture Frame gives this classic accessory a smart 2021 upgrade with WiFi and Alexa compatibility.
+The 10.1-inch display cycles through family photos with ease and high-quality resolution.
+It also made Oprah’s Favorite Things list for the year.

-The Sonos Roam is a bluetooth speaker that goes the extra mile.
-Yes, it’s waterproof and fairly rugged for adventures along with a strong bluetooth connection for listening while on the go, but it also is a full feature multi-room speaker thanks to Wi-Fi.
-It’s just as versatile as any other Sonos speaker with rich sound quality that can be customized to your liking.
+The Sonos Roam is a Bluetooth speaker that goes the extra mile.
+Yes, it’s waterproof and fairly rugged for adventures, along with a strong Bluetooth connection for listening while on the go, but it also is a full-feature multi-room speaker thanks to Wi-Fi connectivity.
+It’s just as versatile as any other Sonos speaker, with rich sound quality that can be customized to your liking.

-If you’re shopping for someone who doesn’t want to block out the world and prefers a more open design, AirPods 3 deserve a look for $179.99.
-These keep an open-ear design with no ear tip and AirPods 3 just rest in your ear.
+If you’re shopping for someone who doesn’t want to block out the world and prefers a more open design, the AirPods 3 deserve a look.
+These keep an open-ear design with no ear tip, simply resting in your ear.
 They feature Adaptive EQ, hands-free access to Siri and long 6-hour battery life from a single charge.
 Of course, they also integrate effortlessly with all Apple devices.

 Oculus Quest 2 ($299; amazon.com)